pinyuko/azure-rest-api-specs/documentation/restler/QuickStart.md

 Request coverage (successful / total): 9 / 24
 Attempted requests: 10 / 24
 No bugs were found.
-See 'coverage_failures_to_investigate.txt.txt' to investigate API coverage.
+See 'coverage_failures_to_investigate.txt' to investigate API coverage.
 Task Test succeeded.
 Collecting logs...
 ```

+The time required to run the tests depends on the number and operations and complexity of the dependency graph,
+and for a very large service API it may be several hours.

 ## Analyze the results